spack/spack/lib/spack/docs/contribution_guide.rst

    $ git checkout <descriptive_branch_name>
    $ git rebase develop

-This will likely crash when it comes to the conflicting commit.
+Git will likely ask you to resolve conflicts.
 Edit the file that it says can't be merged automatically and resolve the conflict.
 Then, run:

 .. code-block:: console